There are a number of tests and scans that doctors can do as part of your follow up. Find out about them and your follow up appointments.

 - calcium levels in your blood if your parathyroid glands were removed or damaged during surgery

 You might have tests for tumour markers.
 These measure the levels of substances in the blood that might go up if the cancer comes back.
-For example, you might have a test for thyroglobulin if you had treatment for follicular thyroid cancer.
+For example, you might have a test for thyroglobulin if you had treatment for papillary or follicular thyroid cancer.
 Or you have a blood test for calcitonin levels if you had medullary thyroid cancer.

 Tumour marker levels can go up before you have any symptoms.
 So it can be an early warning.
 Your doctor will arrange other tests, such as a scan, if the levels are abnormal.
 The levels can go up for other reasons, so it does not always mean that your cancer has come back.